hazemAmir/StackExchange/README.md

     -----------------------------------------------------------------
                 Size of the multi-domain datasets
 ```
-- Corpus:            each corpus orresponds to a given StackExchange topic.
+- Corpus:            each corpus corresponds to a given StackExchange topic.
 - token:             number of tokens of all the posts of a given topic.
-- all posts:         the number of posts (each post is composed of a question, answers and comments).
+- all posts:         the number of posts (each post is composed of a question and a couple of answers and comments).
+The comments were not considered in our extraction process.
+We only kept answer with a high confidense score given by users (the scores are given in the metadata provided in stackexchange)
-- filtered posts:    the number of posts that we kept after filtering all the posts that didn'y contain a question mark in the question.
-This choice was done because posts are selected aotomatically.
-A manual selection would be obviously better but due to the size of the corpora we didn't addressed it this way.
+- filtered posts:    the number of posts that we kept after filtering all the posts that didn't contain a question mark in the question.
+This choice was done because posts are selected automatically.
+A manual selection would be obviously better but due to the size of the corpora we didn't address it this way.
 - test:              the number of test questions.
 ```
 We plan to include other data sets to reach the entire dump of about 180 topics in the near future